 With the help of dedicated faculty, staff, student consultants, and student volunteers, the Writing Center offers one-on-one tutoring, discussion based writing sessions, and workshops on various English and writing topics.
 Each semester undergraduate and graduate consultants, as well as volunteers, serve as tutors and writing mentors.
 The Writing Center’s workshops cover important topics such as “How to Overcoming Grammar and Usage Problems,” “How to Avoid Plagiarism,” and “How to Develop Coherent Paragraphs.”
 In addition, the Writing Center gives attention to creative writing, journaling, note taking, and test anxiety.

-Today, in 2012, the Alabama A&M University Writing Center hosts additional class sessions on a wide array of topics.
-Some of them include accessing the research online literary databases, using search engines, grammar, and sentence structure, comma usage, sentence fragments, writing the research paper, writing a literary analysis, writing speeches, preparing the works cited page, text citation, paragraph development, essay writing, and argumentation.
+Today, the Alabama A&M University Writing Center hosts additional class sessions on a wide array of topics.
+Some of them include accessing the research online literary databases, using search engines, grammar, and sentence structure, comma usage, sentence fragments, writing the research paper, writing a literary analysis, writing speeches, preparing the works cited page, text citation, paragraph development, essay writing, argumentation, and portfolio assistance.